imgix/react-imgix/README.md

 Since imgix can generate as many derivative resolutions as needed, react-imgix calculates them programmatically, using the dimensions you specify.
 All of this information has been placed into the srcset and sizes attributes.

-**Width and height known:** If the width and height are known beforehand, it is recommended that they are set explicitly:
+**Width and height known and fixed:** If the width and height are known beforehand, and a fixed-size image is wanted, it is recommended that they are set explicitly:

 ```js
 import Imgix from "react-imgix";